The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Acknowledgements

-\begin{ack} We would like to thank Botos Csaba for many insightful discussions and creative ideas which helped shaped the direction of this work.
-Thanks also to Minqi Jiang for an encouraging conversation on unsupervised representation learning, Mats W.J. van Es for technical assistance with the OSL library, Brian Liu for technical contributions which did not reach the final paper, and Miran Özdogan for reviewing a draft of this work.
+We would like to thank Botos Csaba for many early insightful discussions which helped shaped the direction of this work.
+In alphabetical order, thanks also to Mats W.J. van Es for technical assistance with the OSL library, Yonatan Gideoni for advice on data splits, Minqi Jiang for an encouraging conversation on scaling unsupervised representation learning, Brian Liu for technical contributions which did not reach the final paper, and Miran Özdogan for reviewing a draft of this work.
+Finally, we thank the rest of the PNPL group for their continued and unwavering support.

 The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work. \url{http://dx.doi.org/10.5281/zenodo.22558}.

-DJ is supported by an AWS Studentship from the EPSRC CDT in Autonomous Intelligent Machines and Systems (AIMS).
+DJ is supported by an AWS Studentship from the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems (AIMS) (EP/S024050/1).
 GL is supported by an EPSRC Studentship.
 MW is supported by the Wellcome Trust (106183/Z/14/Z, 215573/Z/19/Z), the New Therapeutics in Alzheimer’s Diseases (NTAD) study supported by UK MRC, the Dementia Platform UK (RG94383/RG89702) and the NIHR Oxford Health Biomedical Research Centre (NIHR203316).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.
 OPJ is supported by the MRC (MR/X00757X/1), Royal Society (RG\textbackslash R1\textbackslash 241267), NSF (2314493), NFRF (NFRFT-2022-00241), and SSHRC (895-2023-1022).